 By Sarah Johnston (Client Services Co-ordinator, Radio – Ngā Taonga Sound & Vision)

-In real life, the last authenticated sighting of a huia is generally believed to have been in 1907 in the Tararua Ranges, north of Wellington.
+The last authenticated sighting of a huia is generally believed to have been in 1907 in the Tararua Ranges, north of Wellington.
 Sound recording technology was in its infancy when the huia died out, so there are no recordings of the actual bird call itself.
-However, Ngā Taonga Sound & Vision’s sound collection holds several recordings about the huia, including eyewitness descriptions of it – and a re-creation of the bird’s call by a man who remembered them well.
-You can hear me talking about these recordings with RNZ’s Jesse Mulligan here or listen to the full recordings below.
+Mr Hamana’s remembered re-creation of the call is the closest thing we have.

 We learned the recording was made by two men from Moawhango, near Taihape.
 The man who introduces the recording is R.A.L.
 (Robert) Batley, who was from a local Pākehā family that had been early settlers in the region.
-He in turn introduces Hēnare Hāmana (Te Aitanga-a-Māhaki, Ngāti Porou) who makes the imitation huia calls.
+He in turn introduces Hēnare Hāmana (also known as Harry Salmon) who makes the imitation huia calls.
 As a young man, Hēnare had been part of an expedition to try and find any remaining huia in the Ruahine Ranges.
 He and several other men who were good at imitating the bird’s call went along, as the call was one way that huia had traditionally been lured.
 These expeditions were sadly unsuccessful and by the 1940s the bird was considered extinct.

 Kate was keen to see if an original disc was still in existence and made contact with the Batley family.
-She learned the original disc that Robert Batley re-acquired from the Wildlife Service had been deposited, with his papers after his death in 2004, with Whanganui Museum – and they were able to provide a photo of it for her article which you can read here.
+She learned the original disc that Robert Batley re-acquired from the Wildlife Service had been deposited with his papers after his death in 2004, with Whanganui Museum – and they were able to provide a photo of it for her article which you can read here.

 For eye witness accounts of some of the last sightings of the huia, I recommend to researchers that they listen to this wonderful radio documentary from the 1960s, also held in our archives, simply called The Huia.

 This recording was produced by broadcaster Alwyn Owen, later of Radio New Zealand’s “Spectrum” fame.
 In it he talks to various people about the last days of the huia and how it came to die out.
-The programme begins with a haunting poroporoaki, or traditional farewell, by broadcaster Reverend Kingi Ihaka (Te Aupouri).
+The programme begins with a haunting poroporoaki, or traditional Māori farewell, by broadcaster Reverend Kingi Ihaka (Te Aupouri).

 As a result of Kate’s enquiry and our joint research, we now have a much richer understanding of the origins of this important recording, and we have been able to fully identify Mr Batley and Mr Hāmana.
-As he himself discovered in 1976, Mr Batley’s name had disappeared altogether from many institutions’ notes about the huia recording, and Mr Hāmana’s name had gone through several spelling variations over the years.
+Mr Batley’s name had disappeared altogether from many institutions’ notes about the huia recording, and Mr Hāmana’s name had gone through several spelling variations over the years.
 It is thanks to the skill and foresight of these two men that we can still hear an echo of this lovely, long-lost bird which continues to inspire people and it is good to be able to correctly attribute the recording to them once again.

 Audio from Ngā Taonga Sound & Vision Radio Collection, all rights reserved.
 To enquire about re-use of these items please contact firstname.lastname@example.org